Bad Things about Living in Portugal: It's not all Sunshine and Wine

 Firstly, let's put this into perspective.

 Most Portuguese people speak at least some English, and many speak fantastic English.
-Certainly better than the level of Portuguese that most expats from the English-speaking world can speak.
+Certainly better than the level of the Portuguese language that most expats from the English-speaking world can speak.

 So, we shouldn't complain.
 However… Many expats from different countries find the language barrier to be a significant challenge when trying to get settled in Portugal, especially if they live outside of Lisbon, Porto or the Algarve.